A reference package for building Linux-capable System on Chips (SoCs)

 PrimeCell synchronous serial port

-The PrimeCell Synchronous Serial Port (SSP) is an AMBA slave block that connects to the APB.
+The PrimeCell Synchronous Serial Port (SSP) is an AMBA completer block that connects to the APB.
 The PrimeCell SSP is an AMBA-compliant SoC peripheral that is developed, tested, and licensed by Arm.

 If the watchdog is not refreshed within a certain time, it raises an interrupt signal.
 The watchdog uses the Generic Timer system counter as the time base against which the decision to trigger an interrupt is made.
 Watchdog provides the capability of system recovery.